What is Counting Cards?

-Blackjack is one of the few casino games which, when played optimally using a sound counting method, can offer players a mathematical house edge over the casino.
-This is precisely why casinos reserve the right to refuse service to player identified as being proficient at counting cards.
+Blackjack is one of the few casino games which, when played optimally using a sound counting method, can offer players a mathematical edge over the house.

-The following discussion first touches on how to count cards, and second whether this skill can be effectively applied to live dealer casino blackjack.
+The following discussion looks first at how to count cards using the Hi-Lo method, and second whether this skill can be effectively applied to live dealer blackjack.

 How to count cards